ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 ### Phase 2: Second Bidding Round & Final Trump Selection

 1.  **Eligibility:** Players who did not pass in Round 1 can continue.
 Players who passed in Round 1 *can* re-enter bidding in Round 2 if they wish, unless they pass again.
-2.  **Starting Bidder:** Bidding typically continues clockwise from where Round 1 ended (confirm convention).
+2.  **Starting Bidder:** Bidding can continue clockwise from where Round 1 ended, **or** Bidder 1 (the winner of the first round) may choose to start the bidding in Round 2.
+Confirm the convention before starting.
 3.  **Minimum Bid:**
     *   **4-Player:** 24
     *   **3-Player:** 22